-Endometriosis tissue on the bladder can cause period pain and the need to pee frequently.
-It is also associated with an increased risk of bladder infections, blood in the urine, difficulty urinating, and back pain, and other symptoms.
+Endometriosis tissue on the bladder can cause pain with periods and the need to pee frequently.
+It is also associated with an increased risk of bladder infections, blood in the urine, difficulty urinating, back pain, and other symptoms like period pain.

-Treatment for this type of endometriosis typically includes medications such as hormonal treatments or nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce period pain and inflammation.
+Treatment for this type of endometriosis typically includes medications such as hormonal treatments or nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain with periods and inflammation.

-Surgery may be necessary to remove the endometrial tissue from the bladder wall and help manage the symptoms which often include pelvic pain, bladder pain, urinary tract infection, difficulty urinating, foul-smelling urine, or pain in the belly button area.
+Surgery may be necessary to remove the endometriosis tissue from the bladder wall and help manage the symptoms which often include pelvic pain, bladder pain, urinary tract infection, difficulty urinating foul-smelling urine, or pain in the belly button area.

-Endometriosis affects the bowel in 3%-37% of all women and the endometrial tissue on their bowel might be causing pain during bowel movements, discomfort, pressure when pooping, rectal bleeding, and diarrhea or constipation.
+Endometriosis affects the bowel in 3%-37% of all women and the endometrial tissue on their bowel might be causing pain during a bowel movement, rectal pain, discomfort, pressure when pooping rectal bleeding, and diarrhea or constipation.
 It is also associated with an increased risk of developing small bowel obstruction or bowel perforation.